About this guide

 “This brief complies with the length and typeface limitations in Rule 20 (a) (2) and 20 (a) (4) because it is in the proportional font [font name] at size [font size], and contains [number of] total words in the parts of the brief required by Rule 16 (a) (3)–(9) as counted using the word count feature of [program including version].”

-Contents of the Brief
+Contents of the brief

 Your brief is required to contain the following elements arranged in the order set out below.

-Table of Contents: the table of contents must list each section of the brief, including the headings and subheadings of each section, and the page on which they begin.
+Table of contents: the table of contents must list each section of the brief, including the headings and subheadings of each section, and the page on which they begin.
 See Mass.
 R. A. P. 16 (a) (3).

-Table of Authorities: the table of authorities must list each case, statute, rule, and other authority cited in the brief, with references to each page on which it is cited.
+Table of authorities: the table of authorities must list each case, statute, rule, and other authority cited in the brief, with references to each page on which it is cited.
 The authorities shall be listed alphabetically or numerically, as applicable.
 See Mass.
 R. A. P. 16 (a) (4).
 Citations must be to the official Massachusetts Reporter volume.

-Statement of the Issues: the statement of issues must concisely and particularly describe each issue presented for review.
+Statement of the issues: the statement of issues must concisely and particularly describe each issue presented for review.
 See Mass.
 R. A. P. 16 (a) (5).
-The statement of the issues is the first page of the substantive portion of your brief and is where you should begin your page count so you can comply with the page limit.
+The statement of the issues is the first page of the substantive portion of your brief and is where you should begin your page count so that you can comply with the page limit.

-Statement of the Case: the statement of the case must briefly describe the nature of the appeal, the procedural history relevant to the issues presented for review, with page references to the record appendix or transcript in accordance with Rule 16 (e), and the disposition of these issues by the lower court.
+Statement of the case: the statement of the case must briefly describe the nature of the appeal, the procedural history relevant to the issues presented for review, with page references to the record appendix or transcript in accordance with Rule 16 (e), and the disposition of these issues by the lower court.
 See Mass.
 R. A. P. 16 (a) (6) and 16 (e).

 If you are citing to a case as authority in support of your legal arguments, you must cite to the official Massachusetts Reporter Volume.
 For example: Commonwealth v.
 Moffett, 383 Mass.
 201, 203 (1981), and Commonwealth v.
 Giontzis, 47 Mass.
 App.
 Ct.
 450, 453 (1999).